 - Select your Home institution/Affiliated Organization and select continue.

 Login using your USC username and password.
 If you do not know your USC username login to VIP, select “Technology” and “Network Username.”
 Your assigned username will be displayed.
 You can update your password on this screen.
-If you need assistance with this process, call the University Technology Services (UTS) Help Desk at (803) 777-1800.
+If you need assistance with this process, call the DoIT Help Desk at (803) 777-1800.

 - Complete the eIRB registration form.